that explain dark matter

 Observational Evidence Supports Deur's Model

 * There is strong evidence, developed in the MOND context (and to a lesser extent in tests of other gravity modification approaches), that dark matter phenomena involved in galactic dynamics can be understood as a modification of conventional Newtonian approximations of gravity.
 This is in contrast to explanations of dark matter phenomena involving one or more dark matter particles beyond the Standard Model.
-Because the formula that Deur develops is observationally almost indistinguishable from MOND, in the circumstances where MOND works well, his theory benefits from this body of evidence.
+Because the formula that Deur develops is observationally almost indistinguishable from MOND when applied to spiral galaxies, a circumstance where MOND works well, his theory benefits from this body of evidence.

 * Deur's approach also makes predictions similar to MOND in other contexts.
 For example, new 21 cm background radiation observations, that are contrary to the predictions of the Lambda-CDM Model, also support Deur's theory.